sigstart/Deionarra/README.md

 # Deionarra
-Ghost blog with SSL certificates from Let's Encrypt and a MySQL/MariaDB database, deployed using Docker Compose with named volumes for the Ghost and DB containers.

 > This is what my eyes see, my love, unfettered by the shackles of Time.

+Ghost blog with SSL/TLS certificates from Let's Encrypt and a MySQL/MariaDB database, deployed using Docker Compose with named volumes for the Ghost and DB containers.

 This is a simple Docker Compose configuration that will spin up containers running [Ghost][Ghost-Docker] and [MySQL][MySQL-Docker] (or [MariaDB][MariaDB-Docker]) using the official images from Docker.